lolli42/dbdoctor/README.md

   > to programmatically adapt things.
 This option is not for the faint of heart, please
   > understand the event class comment before following this path.

-* Will support for TYPO3 v10 or other older core versions added?
-  > No. TYPO3 v11 had quite a few DB changes, and it is not planned to implement
-  > a v10 backwards compatible layer.

 # Tagging and releasing

 [packagist.org](https://packagist.org/packages/lolli/dbdoctor) is enabled via the casual github hook.
-TER releases are created by the "publish.yml" github workflow when tagging versions using [tailor](https://github.com/typo33/tailor).
+TER releases are created by the "publish.yml" github workflow when tagging versions using [tailor](https://github.com/typo3/tailor).
 The commit message of the tagged commit is used as TER upload comment.

 Example: